JasonJWilliamsNY/dnasubway_dev_documentation/step7.rst

      you Kallisto analysis.
 You may preview them in the Discovery Enviornment or use the path listed to download the files using Cyberduck (see `Cyberduck download instructions <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step1.html#download-from-data-store-to-local-computer-using-cyberduck>`_).
-     A download link to a tab-separated file of abundances for each sequence pair is available at the download link.
+     A tab-separated file of abundances for each sequence pair is available at the download link.

 **Differential analysis - Shiny App**